Listener fatigue: Human

 A study conducted in Japan reports fatigue sensation shown in subjects who listened to a metronome for six minutes.

 A metronome was used as part of a technique to test the effects of musical and rhythmic stimulation in physical rehabilitation programs.
 After a series of tests involving physical therapy exercises while songs with different tempos played, subjects were asked to evaluate their own levels of fatigue.
 The results showed no statistically significant difference between fatigue levels with and without listening to various music.
 However, many patients that did respond with fatigue after music recorded the highest level of fatigue possible on the evaluation scale.
 This experiment paves the way for further study in distinction of the perception of listening fatigue between individuals.

 Lin et al., conducted an experiment in Taiwan that tested the effect of generation of reactive oxygen species on temporary threshold shift and noise-induced hearing loss.

 Subjects were employees at a steel manufacturing company and each one was assessed for personal noise exposure during work shifts.
 Statistical analysis yielded a correlation between exposure of higher-frequency sounds to lower temporary threshold shifts and greater levels of tiredness and hearing loss.

 Animal

-A multitude of animal studies have been conducted to help understand hearing loss and fatigue.
-It is difficult to quantify levels of fatigue in animals as opposed to humans.
-In the experiment done by Ishii et al., subjects were asked to "rate" their levels of fatigue.
-However, techniques used by Ishii et al. are not perfect, as the recorded fatigue levels were self-perceived and prone to bias.

-Studies have been done on a variety of animal species, including guinea pigs and dolphins., rats, fish, and chinchillas.

-However, these studies do, in their conclusions, associate levels of fatigue with prolonged exposure to high levels of sound.
+Studies have been done on a multiple animal species to help understand hearing loss and fatigue, including guinea pigs and dolphins., rats, fish, and chinchillas.
+These studies associate auditory fatigue with prolonged exposure to high levels of sound.